 This tenure category includes all units of accommodation that are owned or maintained by a local council, housing association (private registered provider), charitable trust or local housing company and are occupied by a tenant or group of tenants.Back to table of contents

-For more information on the differences between households and dwellings, please see the associated Quality and Methodology information (QMI) report.
+For more information on the differences between households and dwellings, please see our associated Subnational estimates of dwellings and households by tenure quality and methodology information (QMI) report.

 For definitions of households and dwellings, please see Section 8: Glossary.

 There are two important points for interpreting figures in this article.
 The first is that the commentary in this article focuses on dwellings, rather than households.
 The second is that the statistics presented in this release are subject to a margin of error.
 This is because the estimates are partly based on survey data and there is a level of variability across input data sources.
 In this article, differences and changes described are those that are considered significant, where the 95% confidence intervals do not overlap.

 For 2020 and 2021 data, there is an additional element of unmeasured uncertainty because of the coronavirus (COVID-19) pandemic affecting the data collection method for the Annual Population Survey (APS), which underlies the estimates in this publication.